-This recipe is a mixture of recipes I have used over the years.
+This classic apple pie recipe is a mixture of recipes I have used over the years.
 Precooking the apple filling helps prevent undercooked and watery apples.
 It also helps prevent the gap that can occur between the top crust and the filling.

 The Best Apples for Apple Pie